KWard94/trivia-v2/README.md

-# Getting Started with Create React App
+# This is a React project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+This project is created to practice React project building from the ground up.

+## This is a trivia game

+This game will employ a third party API to populate questions and answers.
+A score will be tracked and incremented on correct responses.

+### This will be mobile responsive and use the Bootstrap CSS library

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.